San Ginés, Madrid: Notes

-Lope de Vega, the dramatist (playwright) and writer, married there, while poet Francisco de Quevedo, was baptized there.
+Lope de Vega, the dramatist (playwright) and writer, married there, while poet Francisco de Quevedowas baptized there.
 The death certificate of Tomás Luis de Victoria can also be found in its archives.

 One of the most curious items on display is a stuffed crocodile, which is said to have been brought over from the Americas during the reign of the Catholic Monarchs.